readysteady/formeze/README.md

 Detecting errors
 ----------------

-Formeze distinguishes between user errors (which are expected in the normal running of your application), and key/value errors (which most likely indicate either developer error, or form tampering).
+Formeze distinguishes between validation errors (which are expected in the normal running of your application), and key/value errors (which most likely indicate either developer error, or form tampering).

 For the latter case, the `parse` method that formeze provides will raise a Formeze::KeyError or a Formeze::ValueError exception if the structure of the